spec-framework/documentation/book.md

 Note that it is a bad habit to hardcode the size of the widgets\.
 Methods are available on  *ComposableModel* providing some default size like the width of a button\.
 If one wants to use his or her own widget size, he or she should not forget to take in account the current font size\.

+---

+<a name="layout_percentage"></a>
+It is also possible to specify the percentage of the container a widget should occupy\.
+This way the widget size will change accordingly when the window is resized by example\.
+To do so, the four sides of a widget can be specified as shown in the example  [1\.8\. ](#ex_layout_proportional)\.

+<a name="ex_layout_proportional"></a>**Square centered and half the size of its container**

+    ^ SpecLayout composed
+    	add: #square top: 0.25 bottom: 0.25 left: 0.25 right: 0.25;
+    	yourself

+Note that the value provided as argument moves the corresponding side toward the center of the widget\.
+Note also that the argument can be an integer if the offset has to be a fixed number of pixels\.

+---

+<a name="layout_expert"></a>
+The previous examples should cover most of the cases\.
+In case it does not, there is a last way to specify a widget position\.

+The method  `add: aWidget origin: originPoint corner: cornerPoint offsetOrigin: ooPoint offsetCorner: ocPoint` allows one to add a widget from origin point to cornerPoint\.
+Those two points represents respectively the top left corner and the bottom right corner of the widget\.
+The points represent a percentage of the container \(so the coordinates  <u>must</u> be between  *0* and  *1* \)\.

+In addition to those points, two offsets can be specified\.
+They represent the number of pixels the origin, respectively the corner, should be moved\.
+This approach is similar to the ProportionalLayout of  **Morphic**\.

+The exemple  [1\.9\. ](#ex_layout_expert) show how to add a widget as a toolbar\.
+The widget should take all the window width, but should be only 30px height\.

+<a name="ex_layout_expert"></a>**Expert Mode: toolbar**

+    ^ SpecLayout composed
+    	add: #toolbar origin: 0@0 corner: 1@0 offsetOrigin: 0@0 offsetCorner: 0@30;
+    	yourself

 ## Where to find what I want